 A team of experienced teaching assistants, selected on the basis of their outstanding performance in the classroom, have been designated Teaching Mentors and will serve as the program’s core instructional staff.
 Each new TA will be assigned to a small discussion group led by a Teaching Mentor.

 All TA Orientation participants will be expected to make a brief presentation to other TAs in their small group.
-This presentation will be videotaped, after which you will have the opportunity to receive helpful and constructive feedback from your peers and Teaching Mentors.
+This presentation will be recorded, after which you will have the opportunity to receive helpful and constructive feedback from your peers and Teaching Mentors.

 ITAs will go through this exercise in both the international and general portions of the program.